Minimum Wage Pass-through to Wholesale and Retail Prices: Evidence from Cannabis Scanner Data: Bite-specific trend

-Given these findings, I adjust the dependent variable for event 2 while leaving events 1 and 3 unadjusted.
-As figure \ref{fig:c.1} illustrates, this approach leads to very similar results as the pooled adjustment.
+Table \ref{tab:c1} shows that events 1 and 3 exhibit no significant pre-trend while event 2 contains a pre-trend that is similar in magnitude to the single trend found in figure \ref{fig:5.1}.
+Therefore, I adjust the dependent variable for event 2 while leaving events 1 and 3 unadjusted.
+As Figure \ref{fig:c.1} illustrates, this approach leads to very similar results as the pooled adjustment.
 As a robustness check, I adjust all 3 events for an event-specific trend irregardless of statistical significance of the trend.
-Figure \ref{fig:c.1} shows that estimated effects are very similar.
+Figure \ref{fig:c.1} shows that estimated effects are virtually identical.